krischer/LASIF/doc/index.rst

 .. note::

-    All **fwiw** commands work and use the correct project as long as they are executed somewhere inside a projects folder structure.
+    All **lasif** commands work and use the correct project as long as they are executed somewhere inside a projects folder structure.

 At any point you can have a look at the defined domain with